0xSiO/bolt-rs/README.md

 This project aims to provide a comprehensive set of libraries that allow for interaction with graph database servers that support the [Bolt](https://en.wikipedia.org/wiki/Bolt_%28network_protocol%29) protocol, namely, [Neo4j](https://neo4j.com).
-This set of libraries allows interacting with servers supporting versions 1 through 3 of the protocol, which includes Neo4j 4.0.
-Development to support the newer versions of the protocol is ongoing.
+This set of libraries allows interacting with servers supporting versions 1 through 4 of the protocol, which includes Neo4j 4.0.
 The project roadmap is shown below:
 - [x] Bolt v1 protocol
     - [x] Messaging and serialization
 - [x] Bolt v2 protocol